DanielYWoo/fast-object-pool/README.md

 </dependency>
 ```

-JDK 8+ is required.
+JDK 11+ is recommended.
 By default the debug messages are logged to JDK logger because one of the goals of this project is ZERO DEPENDENCY.
 However we have two optional dependencies, disruptor and SLF4j.